DMPRoadmap/roadmap/app/views/static_pages/faq.html.md

 ### For Administrators

 ##### Q: Where can I find help customizing the DMPTool for my institution?
 A: There is an extensive list of [help topics for administrators](Help-for-Administrators) configuring the DMPTool located on GitHub.

-In the future, we plan to enable users to view customizations created by other institutions.
+To view guidance and templates created by others (if available), create a new plan in the tool and choose any organization for the second step: "Select the primary research organization."
+This will automatically present you with guidance created by that organization after clicking to "Create plan."
+And for the third create plan step, if you tick the box  "No funder associated with this plan" you will be presented with any available organizational templates.
+If the field remains gray and no templates with organizational names appear, then the selected organization has not created any of their own templates and you will be presented with the default DMPTool template after clicking the button to "Create plan."
+Alternatively, you can untick the box and display organizational guidance on any funder template.
 ***

-##### Q: How do I create a DMP template for my multi-institution group or project?
-A: Any template created by an administrator of any institution can be made publicly available.
-Simply select "Public" visibility on the template overview.
-We do ask that you consult with the DMPTool team before activating a public template to review it for consistency with existing template standards.

-To create a public template, follow the instructions in the [help documentation](Creating-Templates-for-Multi-Institution-Use).
-***

 ##### Q: I created a test template.
 How can I delete it?
-A: DMPTool administrators (including template editors and institutional reviewers) can delete templates.
-This option is only available if no DMPs have been created using that template.
-If you cannot or do not want to delete a template, you can make the template “Inactive” so that it will not appear to users.
+A: DMPTool administrators can delete templates.
+This option is only available if no plans have been created using that template.
+If you cannot or do not want to delete a template, you can "Unpublish" the template so that it will not appear to users.
 See our [help documentation](Template-creation#activating-and-deactivating-a-template) on how to do this.

-Note that when you delete a template, other resources attached to that template and no other will also be deleted (e.g., Customizations, Funder Links).
 ***

-##### Q: How do I format guidance?
+##### Q: How do I create guidance?
+And what are themes?
-A: You can add formatting to the customization view for DMP templates by including HTML tags.
+A:
 ***

 ### Can't find the answer you’re looking for?
 [Contact us](https://dmptool.org/contact-us)